vikasd86/calculator/README.md

 # Calculator

 ##Description
-Calculator application that performs basic arithmetic operations such as add, subtract, multiply and divide.
+This is a Calculator application that performs basic arithmetic operations such as add, subtract, multiply and divide.

-##Instructions for running Calculator App
+##Instructions

 ###System Requirements